Medical alert ratings - are they accurate?

-When you’re shopping online, websites that feature numerical ratings for medical alert systems can be a starting point in your search, but keep in mind that most of these ratings websites operate on a “pay-to-play” scheme, where medical alert companies pay them for each lead and purchase conversion.
-Thus, they’re incentivized to give higher numerical ratings to companies that pay more for referrals vs. write objective reviews that capture the true essence of each medical alert system.
+Keep in mind that most website's ratings operate on a “pay-to-play” scheme, where medical alert companies pay them for each lead and purchase conversion.
+Thus, they’re incentivized to give higher numerical ratings to companies that pay more for referrals instead of writing objective reviews that capture the true essence of each alert.

 If you visit a medical alert systems ratings site and only see numerical ratings without a thorough description or table capturing system features side-by-side, keep searching for better information online or by calling each of the medical alert systems providers.